Monroe Public Schools Foundation

 How does Monroe Public Schools Foundation spend its money?

 Monroe Public Schools Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Monroe Public Schools Foundation tax-deductible?